 Well, we have a baby now.
 And that’s just insanity so, yes.
 Cotton Year is coming.
 And it’s filled with diapers and 4 am meltdowns.
 I’m kidding!
 (Fully not kidding, that’s absolutely what it is.)

 Tell us where we can find you online!

-Laura Hunter Drago is a producer, writer, and actress living in Los Angeles, California..
-Laura is a proud SAG-AFTRA member and guest speaker at the SAG Conservatory, is the assistant editor-in-chief of Ms. in the Biz, and is the co-founder of New Girl Pictures.
+Laura Hunter Drago is a producer, writer, and actress living in Los Angeles, California.
+Laura is a proud SAG-AFTRA member, is the assistant editor-in-chief of Ms. in the Biz, and is the co-founder of New Girl Pictures.
 She also likes baking, obsessing over Olympic ice dancers, and having long conversations with her dog Buffy.
 She dislikes being bored.
-Most recently, Laura is finishing up post-production on her first feature, To The New Girl which will screen at festivals in 2019-20.
+Most recently, Laura just completed her first feature film as a producer, To The New Girl, which will screen at festivals in 2020.